openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 To deploy the OpenVINO Runtime components from the development machine to the target system, perform the following steps:

-1. Copy the generated archive to the target system, using the preferred method.
+1. Copy the generated archive to the target system by using your preferred method.

-2. Unpack the archive into the destination directory on the target system (if the name of your archive is different from the default one shown below, replace the `openvino_deployment_package` with the specified name).
+2. Extract the archive to the destination directory on the target system.
+If the name of your archive is different from the default one shown below, replace `openvino_deployment_package` with your specified name.
 @sphinxdirective

 .. tab:: Linux